Waves maintain large-scale 2D flows in rotating turbulence and cause their demise

 However, most experiments and numerical simulations do not reach this asymptotic limit, and energy is observed to be transferred from 3D to 2D modes \citep{smith1996crossover, smith1999transfer, smith2005near,chen2005resonant, bourouiba2007intermediate, mininni2010rotating, yarom2013experimental, deusebio2014dimensional, campagne2015disentangling, biferale2016coherent, buzzicotti2018inverse, le2017inertial, alexakis2018cascades, van2020critical, lam2023supply, shaltiel2024direct}.
 This possibly occurs via near-resonant triads \citep{waleffe1992nature, smith1999transfer, smith2005near, alexakis2015rotating, di2016quantifying, le2020near} or four-wave interactions \citep{brunet2020shortcut}, but it is unclear why energy is transferred directionally \emph{from} 3D \emph{to} 2D.
 To date, no mechanism for such a transfer based on the flow's global inviscid invariants has been established.

 Here we focus on two-dimensional condensates in rotating 3D turbulence, and identify such a mechanism in this context.
 Large-scale steady condensates alter the nature of turbulence.
 They favor non-locality and a different hierarchy of correlations.
-Contrary to homogeneous and isotropic turbulence, the dynamics is dominated by mean-flow-turbulence interactions.
-Quasi-Linear (QL) theory (inherited from Rapid Distortion Theory \citep{batchelor1954effect}) provides a self-consistent perturbative statistical framework for this kind of inhomogeneous turbulence \citep{marston2023recent}.
-It has led to analytical predictions of both mean-flow profiles and turbulent correlations in 2DNSE \citep{laurie2014universal,kolokolov2016structure,frishman2017culmination,frishman2018turbulence,doludenko2021coherent}, and has also been applied to 2D geophysical and plasma systems \citep{diamond2005zonal, srinivasan2012zonostrophic,parker2013zonal,marston2016generalized,woillez2017theoretical,svirsky2023two}
+Contrary to homogeneous and isotropic turbulence, the dynamics is \resub{expected to be} dominated by mean-flow-turbulence interactions.
+Quasi-Linear (QL) theory (inherited from Rapid Distortion Theory \citep{batchelor1954effect}) \resub{can then} provide a self-consistent perturbative statistical framework for this kind of inhomogeneous turbulence \citep{marston2023recent}. \resub{This approach has proved successful when applied to the 2DNSE for} analytical predictions of both mean-flow profiles and turbulent correlations \citep{laurie2014universal,kolokolov2016structure,frishman2017culmination,frishman2018turbulence,doludenko2021coherent}, and is able to capture many aspects of 2D geophysical and plasma systems \citep{diamond2005zonal, srinivasan2012zonostrophic,parker2013zonal,marston2016generalized,woillez2017theoretical,svirsky2023two}.
+This is the approach we will follow here, focusing on solutions of the QL equations in statistical steady state.

-We investigate the formation of condensates in rotating 3D turbulence using direct numerical simulations (\S \ref{sec:numerics}) and a quasi-linear wave–kinetic theory (\S \ref{sec:homoA} \& \ref{sec:near_reso}).
-We show that near-resonant interactions enforce a conservation of helicity by sign, causing inertial waves to energize the large-scale 2D flow (\S \ref{sec:conservation}).
-As rotation increases, resonances become increasingly stringent and the coupling vanishes, marking the transition from a condensate-dominated turbulence to an asymptotic turbulence of inertial waves for the 3D modes.
-We derive scaling predictions for the 3D–2D energy transfer and confirm them numerically, thereby explaining the origin and evolution of two-dimensionalization (\S \ref{sec:decoupling}).
+We investigate the sustainment of condensates in rotating 3D turbulence using direct numerical simulations (\S \ref{sec:numerics}) and a quasi-linear wave–kinetic theory, describing non-linear interactions between a large-scale 2D mean flow and 3D inertial waves (\S \ref{sec:homoA} \& \ref{sec:near_reso}).
+We show that in this set-up near-resonant interactions enforce a conservation of helicity by sign, causing inertial waves to energize the large-scale 2D flow, and present a qualitative argument for this mechanism for scale-separated 3D-2D interactions more generally (\S \ref{sec:conservation}).
+As rotation increases, we find that the 3D-2D energy transfer becomes vanishingly-small and the flow transitions from a condensate-dominated turbulence to an asymptotic turbulence of inertial waves.
+We argue that this transition is due to resonances becoming increasingly stringent, and derive scaling predictions for the 3D–2D energy transfer and condensate amplitude, in good agreement with numerical simulations for our highest Reynolds numbers in this regime.
+However, our theory and its predictions become invalidated when near-resonant wave-condensate interactions are too sparse.
+We offer a qualitative description of this regime and discuss the limitations of our theory more broadly (\S \ref{sec:decoupling}).
+Taken together, these results provide an important first step for the understanding of the maintenance and evolution of two-dimensional condensates.